cmatsuoka/sr-port/README.rst

 * Original file layout used when possible.

-* Ported code should be resolution-independent.
+* Ported code should be resolution-independent and framerate-independent.

 * Pixel art upscaled with 4xbrz.